-See section 3 for instructions on how to take atorvastatin.
+See Section 3 for instructions on how to take Atorcor.
 Please note the following:

-Do not take more than one or two small glasses of grapefruit juice per day because large quantities of grapefruit juice can change the effects of atorvastatin.
+Do not take more than one or two small glasses of grapefruit juice per day because large quantities of grapefruit juice can change the effects of Atorcor.

 Avoid drinking too much alcohol while taking this medicine.
-See section 2 "Warnings and precautions" for details
+See Section 2 "Take special care with Atorcor" for details

-Do not take atorvastatin if you are pregnant, or if you are trying to become pregnant.
-Do not take atorvastatin if you are able to become pregnant unless you use reliable contraceptive measures.
+Do not take Atorcor if you are pregnant, or if you are trying to become pregnant.
+Do not take Atorcor if you are able to become pregnant unless you use reliable contraceptive measures.
+Do not take Atorcor if you are breast-feeding.

-The safety of atorvastatin during pregnancy and breast-feeding has not yet been proven.
+The safety of Atorcor during pregnancy and breast-feeding has not yet been proven.
 Ask your doctor or pharmacist for advice before taking any medicine.